thebestprincess/MAI-OS-LW/lab1/doc/README.md

 gcc child.c -o child
 ```

-*IMPORTANT*: child executable expects the child executable to be named `child` and be located near the client, otherwise the child will exit with error!
+*IMPORTANT*: child executable expects the child executable to be named `child` and be located near the parent, otherwise the child will exit with error!

 ---
 ### Test files